amvalseg/AsylumApplications_analysis/README.md

 # International Asylum Applications flows analysis 🌐

-This is an end to end project based on UNHCR Refugee Statistics API.
+This is an end-to-end project based on the UNHCR Refugee Statistics API.
+The objective of the project is to display the international flows of asylum applications.
+It provides a better understanding of the scale of this phenomenon worldwide, either through a specific or comparative perspective.

 # 1️⃣ Getting Data 🖥️